dvudd/CI_PP5/README.md

 * We want an ML model to predict the sale price of different houses in the Ames, Iowa region.
 * The model should have an R2 score of at least 0.75 on both the train and the test sets.
 * The training data comes from a public dataset and contains about 1500 records and have 22 features.
-* The output is an numerical value representing the predicted sale price in USD.
+* The output is a numerical value representing the predicted sale price in USD.

 ## User Stories
 - As a user, I want to identify which house attributes are most correlated with the sale price to ensure accurate predictions based on the right features.